Do you need to find more space in your home? Utilize the vertical space in your closets by learning how to build closet shelves!

 Step 5.
 Nail up your support boards

 I nailed up all of the 1×2’s along the wall, following the lines I had drawn with my nail gun and compressor.
-I also marked the studs with my stud finder and screwed in each board to a stud.
-I don’t want these things falling down!
+Then, I marked the studs with my stud finder and screwed in each board to a stud.
+We don’t want these things falling down!